 Con: Rental Cars Often Have High Mileage

 If low mileage is high on your list of priorities, you should know that a one- or two-year-old rental car will likely have higher mileage than a similar privately owned car.
 The big rental companies usually sell vehicles at 25,000 to 40,000 miles—and these miles tend to be hard-driven ones since they come from multiple drivers who may not be inclined to take good care of the car.

 Pro: Rental Cars Get Regular Maintenance and Cleaning

 In fact, many rental car companies take such good care of their cars that they are willing to offer their own warranty on car sales, as well as other types of coverage to sweeten the deal.
 This sets them apart from most used car lots, where you may have to haggle for any extras.
-Hertz and Enterprise both offer a 12-month/12,000 mile limited powertrain warranty, and Avis has a variety of extended warranty options.
+Avis, Hertz, and Enterprise all offer a 12-month/12,000 mile limited powertrain warranty.
 All three companies also note that many of their sale vehicles are still under the original factory warranty.

 Con: Rental Cars are Likely to Have Suffered More Wear-and-Tear

 As mentioned above, the miles on rental cars can be tough miles.
 Different driving styles—one renter is heavy on the brake, the next likes to floor the accelerator—often lead to early wear.
 Each new driver will naturally drive the car a little differently than the last, and they may be rougher on the vehicle as they get used to driving it.
 While most renters don't want to damage the vehicle (because they will have to pay for it), many customers are more aggressive with rental cars than they would be with their own vehicle.